newle/newle.github.io/14e English Interview.md

 4. Could you please give an example to explain your data-driven approach?

-5. Can you introduce your team and your role in you team.
+5. Can you introduce your team and your role in your team.

 6. Could you share some tips on learning new technical stuff?